 Dr. Nancy Okail is a scholar and advocate of human rights, justice, peace and equity.
 Okail has over 20 years of experience working on those issues across the Middle East and North Africa region, as well as globally.
 She analyzes these issues and advocates in favor of human rights through testimony to legislative bodies, providing policy recommendations to senior government officials in the U.S. and Europe.

 Okail is currently President and CEO of the Center for International Policy (CIP), a progressive foreign policy organization advancing a peaceful, just, and sustainable world.
 She is the first woman to lead CIP in its nearly fifty years history.
 Okail was previously a visiting scholar at the Center for Democracy, Development, and the Rule of Law (CDDRL) at Stanford University fo ucusing on accountability on the global level and the intersection of Human rights and technology.
 Prior to joining Stanford, she has served as the executive director of the Tahrir Institute for Middle East Policy (TIMEP), which has become one of the most internationally-renown policy research organizations working on the MENA region.
 Okail was the director of Freedom House’s Egypt program.
 Okail has also worked with the Egyptian government as a senior evaluation officer of foreign aid and managed programs for several international organizations, including the World Bank and UNDP.

 Her policy analysis and political commentary and op-eds are featured in top journals such as the Washington Post, The New York Times, The Guardian and several others.
-She is frequently interviewed on international media such as CNN, MSNBC, BBC world, NPR, and AlJazeera.
+She is frequently interviewed on international media such as MSNBC, BBC World Service, and AlJazeera.
 She regularly participate on panels on current affairs and analysis at world fora and academic institutes including Stanford University, Georgetown University, Princeton University, King’s College, LSE, Delphi Economic Forum, The Halifax International Security forum and others.

 She holds a PhD from the University of Sussex in the UK; her doctoral research focused on the power relations of foreign aid.